rtmigo/getgh/README.md

 getgh https://github.com/user/repo/file.sh
 ```

 Or pipe to other process.
-For example, run downloaded script with bash without
+For example, run the script with bash without
-saving it:
+creating a local file:

 ```bash
 getgh https://github.com/user/repo/file.sh | bash